Review of Sidewalk Accident Injury Claims and Liability in California

 Have you been injured while walking on the sidewalk?
 If so, you might be confused about who is at fault for your injury and whether you're entitled to compensation for harm sustained.

-It's crucial you contact a our Los Angeles personal injury lawyers right away.
+You must contact our Los Angeles personal injury lawyers right away.
 Let's review below how the California law applies.

 Sidewalk Accidents in California

-The common way people are injured on sidewalks is when they are poorly maintained and has some type of a dangerous condition causing a risk of harm to anyone using the sidewalk in a reasonably manner.
+The common way people are injured on sidewalks is when they are poorly maintained and have some type of dangerous condition causing a risk of harm to anyone using the sidewalk reasonably.